nauta42/getdata_courseproject/CodeBook.md

 Column 2: "ACTIVITY_ID"
 Columns 3-563: names were taken from file 'features.txt' in the original dataset.

-The measurements on the mean and standard deviation for each measurement were extracted, only the columns processed by functions mean() and std()
+The measurements on the mean and standard deviation for each measurement were extracted, only subsetting the columns processed by functions mean() and std().
+The column for the activity ids was replaced with the more descriptive names for the activities

 3. Uses descriptive activity names to name the activities in the data set